kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 quantitative elements and should be handled according to their main focus.</strong></p>
 </blockquote></td>
-<td>As stated above, FSS does not make a distinction between qualitative
+<td><p>As stated above, FSS does not make a distinction between
-data and quantitative data.
-Our guidelines follow those for quantitative data, with provision to make them applicable to other types of data.</td>
+qualitative data and quantitative data.</p>
+<p>In the interest of brevity, specific instructions on what to archive
+are not included in the FSS RDM Guidelines.
+The focus is instead on the reasoning behind selecting data to archive: “all data than can be reasonably deemed necessary to verify the findings of the research.”
+A separate document with specific FSS Archiving Guidelines exists which is linked to in the general RDM guidelines.
+The FSS Archiving Guidelines closely follow the DSW guidelines for quantitative data.</p></td>
 </tr>
 <tr class="even">
 <td><p>2.1.1 Quantitative research</p>